Roland09/SimpleBicyclePhysicsExtensions/README.md

 https://github.com/Roland09/SimpleBicyclePhysicsExtensions

-*Note: There's no installation via package manager yet since the Simple Bicycle Physics doesn't have an assembly definition (yet) wich the Extension could reference.*
+*Note: There's no installation via package manager yet since the Simple Bicycle Physics asset doesn't have an assembly definition (yet) which the Extension could reference.*